 second, as an indie author you have greater control over your career.

-The cons are perhaps just as obvious:
+The cons of independent publishing are perhaps just as obvious:

 first, as an indie author you now have to take responsibility for every aspect of your career.
 There’s no more sitting at your desk, writing your story then sending it off to an editor in New York and waiting to get the revision letter after which you respond to questions from the publicity department;

 second, there’s no more receiving an advance from the publisher and then getting royalty checks down the line.
 As an indie author you now put your money upfront with only the hope of recouping the investment.

 Being an indie author does not mean that you are freed of the constraints of the publishing industry.
 It does mean that the relationships among the people you work with have changed.
 Instead of you working for a publisher – which provides you editing, copyediting, graphic design and publicity services – it is now the case that editors, copyeditors, graphic designers and publicists work for you.

 If you’re thinking of going indie, you have to be as serious about the product you put on the market as any big-time publisher.
 You are going to have to invest in yourself and your work.

 Editor.
 An editor attends to the big picture: the narrative arc, character development, thematic development and pacing.